R. Graham Reynolds, Ph.D.

 Shannon is a Biology major with a concentration in Ecology and Evolution.
 She also manages the UNC Asheville Roots Garden, which teaches students about sustainable agriculture.
 Her research focuses on habitat use of Plethodon welleri, a high elevation salamander found on mountain tops in Western North Carolina and Eastern Tennessee.
 She is surveying the biotic and abiotic conditions in which these salamanders reside in order to build a more comprehensive understanding of their habitat and range.
 Shannon was awarded a UNC Asheville Undergraduate Summer Research Grant for her work.
 Shannon volunteers for local community gardens and the ROOTS garden at UNC Asheville.

 Ari is a Biology major with previous research experience working on paleotropic Lamprophiid (Psammodynastes) snakes, focusing on species from Myanmar and Southeast Asia.
 He has already published two papers from work completed with George Zug at the Smithsonian, one on the morphology of Asian Mockvipers (Miller and Zug 2016) and one on a potentially new species of Lygosoma from Myanmar (Miller and Zug 2016), Xenochrophis in Myanmar (Lee et al. 2018), and on speciation in Trimeresurus popieorum (Mulcahy et al.; in press).
 Ari is especially interested in Pan-Asian tree frog (Rhacophoridae) phylogeny, particularly the “flying frogs” of the Rhacophorus genus, as well as the herpetofauna of Myanmar and Southeast Asia.
-He is currently working on a number of projects related to the biodiversity and systematics of Southeast Asian reptiles, as well as studying morphometrics of Caribbean Anolis lizards.
+He is currently working on a number of projects related to the biodiversity and systematics of Burmese/Indochina herpetofauna, as well as studying morphometrics of Caribbean Anolis lizards.
 He is pictured here scouting field sites in Vietnam.

 Emily is a Cell and Molecular Biology major with an interest in herpetology, especially snakes.
 She is focusing her research on assessing genetic diversity in captive lineages of the Federally Endangered Puerto Rican Boa, Chilabothrus inornatus.
 By collaborating with managers of public and private collections of this species, she hopes to provide information that will contribute to management plans regarding the maintenance of genetic diversity in U.S. captive populations.
 Emily also volunteers as a snake educator for local school groups.